About Detail

 What This Is

-This isn't a portfolio site.
-It's not an inspiration gallery where you scroll through pretty pictures.
+Detail is a collection of these moments.
 It's a study resource.
 A place to learn why great design feels great, not just what it looks like.

 Why This Matters Now